-- Summer school has been offered as an opportunity for a student to make up course work and receive course credit for a course in which the student failed with a grade no lower than 55%.
+Summer school has been offered as an opportunity for a student to make up course work and receive course credit for a course in which the student failed with a grade no lower than 55%.
 The other option is for the student to repeat the course the following year.
-Not all NHS classes are offered during the summer school session. - The student needs to receive a minimum grade of 75% in the summer course in order to receive credit.
-Summer course grades are not used in calculating a student's class rank and do not replace the failure. - Currently we offer two on-line options that a student may select.
+Not all NHS classes are offered during the summer school session.

+The student needs to receive a minimum grade of 75% in the summer course in order to receive credit.
+Summer course grades are not used in calculating a student's class rank and do not replace the failure.
+Upon completion of the course, the final grade will be determined by averaging the end of year grade and the summer school grade.

+Currently we offer an on-line option for credit recovery during the summer session.
 Eligible students will be notified by the School Counseling Department.
 Participation in summer school requires the principal's approval; all fees associated with summer school are the responsibility of the student.